EllaJaneFitzgerald/Binomial-model/README.md

 # Binomial-model
-Implementation of the classical binomial model and its modification for the evaluation of stock options with dividends (written on VBA).
+An implementation of the classical binomial model and its modification for the evaluation of stock options with dividends (written in VBA).

 The program consists of the following modules:
 1. Positional diagrams,